exca/Stationeers-IC10-Automation/Basic-IC10/Basic Language Reference.md

 ### Read a reagent quantity

 In the BASIC programming language, you can read a reagent on a device using a specific syntax.
-To read a reagent, you need to specify the "Reagent" variable, followed by the reagent name or reagent hash within square brackets.
+To read a reagent, you need to specify the `Reagent` variable, followed by the reagent name or reagent hash within square brackets.
 Here's how to do it:

 ```basic
 Device.Reagent[ReagentName].ReagentProperty